 The purpose of the sites inventory is to identify and analyze specific sites that are available and suitable for residential development from 2023-2031 in order to accommodate Ceres' RNHA of 3,361 housing units (see [Table C-2](#), above).
 [Figure C-1](#) illustrates the location of project sites.
-The site inventory provides a total capacity for 3,605 new residential units for the development of a variety of housing to meet the needs of a range of household types and income levels.
-This accounts for the potential replacement of 44 existing residential units, if demolition is required for redevelopment.
+The Site Inventory identifies a total capacity of 3,673 new residential units to accommodate diverse housing needs across various household types and income levels.
+With 44 existing residences requiring replacement if demolished, the net capacity would be 3,629 new units.